Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

-\paragraph{Multi-Agent Evaluation} Inspired by the recent success of multi-agents systems~\citep{guo2024large}, multi-agent collaborations are used to construct dynamic benchmarks.
+\fakeparagraph{Multi-Agent Evaluation} Inspired by the recent success of multi-agent systems~\citep{guo2024large}, multi-agent collaborations are used to construct dynamic benchmarks.
 Benchmark Self-Evolving~\citep{wang2024selfevolving} employs a multi-agent framework to dynamically extend existing static benchmarks, showcasing the potential of agent-based methods.
 Given a task description, BENCHAGENTS~\citep{butt2024benchagents} leverages a multi-agent framework for automated benchmark creation.
 It splits the process into planning, generation, verification, and evaluation—each handled by a specialized LLM agent.
-This coordinated approach, with human-in-the-loop feedback, yields scalable, diverse, and high-quality benchmarks.
+This coordinated method, with human-in-the-loop feedback, yields scalable, diverse, and high-quality benchmarks.

-\paragraph{Limitations} The quality of LLM-generated samples is often uncertain.
-For example, human annotation of LatestEval~\citep{li2023avoiding} shows that about 10\% of samples suffer from faithfulness and answerability issues, compromising evaluation reliability.
-Moreover, in interactive evaluation, reliability largely depends on the interviewer LLM, which generates questions and assigns scores.
+\fakeparagraph{Limitations} The quality of LLM-generated samples is often uncertain.
+For instance, human annotation in LatestEval~\citep{li2023avoiding} reveals that ~10\% of samples lack faithfulness or answerability.
+In interactive settings, reliability further depends on the interviewer LLM.